 In a global study of over 1,200 companies, executives told us their businesses are collaborating with a broader set of stakeholders to reap greater rewards from their innovation efforts.

 of the executives we surveyed struggle to align innovation strategy with business strategy

 of our survey respondents are embracing open innovation to generate new ideas

 of respondents say they're not out-innovating their competitors

 In a world where industry disruption is increasingly the norm, not an anomaly, virtually no company can ignore the imperative to innovate.
 Failing to do so is an invitation to lose business.

 The majority of respondents clearly think that bringing more parties into the innovation sandbox is a smart idea.
-It can deliver significant benefits, from improving innovation’s alignment with business strategy, to accessing fresh ideas and critical talent, to failing faster and getting new innovations to market sooner.
+It can deliver significant benefits, from improving innovation’s alignment with business strategy, to accessing fresh ideas and critical talent, to failing faster and getting new innovations to market more quickly.

 “Since we partner closely with entrepreneurs, we really understand how they are doing it.
 We sometimes walk out of those meetings and go, ‘Wow, that was really creative.’
 Well, why not us?
 Why not be able to experiment within the corporate realm?
 I think part of our responsibility is to be bold and do just that.”